AlgebraicJulia/Decapodes.jl/docs/src/ice_dynamics.md

 using JLD2
 using SparseArrays
 using Statistics
-using GLMakie
+using CairoMakie
-using GeometryBasics: Point2
+using GeometryBasics: Point2, Point3
 Point2D = Point2{Float64};
+Point3D = Point3{Float64};
 ```

 # Defining the models